 1. Chillon Castle

-Visitors are invited to take individual or group tours, or with an audio guide.
-Furthermore, eight short films on terminals strewn about the castle, show guests even more details about the thousand-year history of this magnificent fortress home.
+Visitors can take individual or group tours or with an audio guide.
+Furthermore, eight short films on terminals strewn about the castle show guests even more details about the thousand-year history of this magnificent fortress home.

 See Related: Best Part Cities in Europe